appakling/chronicle/README.md

       ↳ mc.html - the page that displays information
       ↳ mc.js - the file that contains the information
 ```
+## contributing
+all the text for every part of a wiki page is contained in a js file unique to that page.

+the file contains "chunks" that have the information in them.

+for example, a chunk may have the character's name, "Basil" as the variable "name". this js file finds a part of the wiki page that has the "name" id, and puts "Basil" there.

+this is great, as making a new page is literally just typing in what you want to add.

+the only downside is that big, long paragraphs will be hard to format, and maybe a little bit annoying.
+> [!NOTE]
+> i'm working on the above issue :)

 ## goals
 - easy to customize